Dial-Up Summer With 10 Of The Best Things To Do In Hamilton

 Summer is a season that gives us warm fuzzies—and not just because we’re melting from the sweltering heat.
 It’s filled with the things we love; long evenings spent sipping cocktails or cheeky trips to the ice cream shop.
 Guaranteed good vibes all around.

 So we’re helping you crank up the serotonin with our list of all the best things to do in Hamilton when it’s hot out.
 You’ll find old faves like picnicking in the Hamilton Gardens through to creative fixes like the street art scene.
 What are you waiting for?
 Slap on your SPF and get to it.

 Dine Under The Stars

 There’s no better way to celebrate the change in seasons than with an aperitivo under the stars.
 Outdoor dining is a-plenty in Hamilton, with bars and restaurants ready to make good on your sundowner needs.
-Make tracks to Madam Woo or Gothenburg and for a taste of the lush life—think abundant greenery, comfortable seating and ample shade umbrellas.
+Make tracks to Gothenburg and for a taste of the lush life—think abundant greenery, comfortable seating and ample shade umbrellas.
 Catch neighbourhood vibes at Hayes Common, or nab a spot at Banh Mi Caphe or Mr. Pickles for a riverside moment.
 Expect bar snacks, people watching, and a cool summer breeze—we’ll see you there.